infinum/android-handbook/Libraries.md

 4. **Better pickers**

-	DialogFragments modeled after the AOSP Clock and Calendar apps to improve UX for picking time, date, numbers, and other things.
+	DialogFragments modeled after the AOSP Clock and Calendar apps to improve the UX for picking time, date, numbers, and other things.

 	More info with code examples is available [here](https://github.com/derekbrameyer/android-betterpickers).

 5. **Clean status bar**

-	A Utility library for making Google Play screenshots.
-It draws over your status bar, showing only a full battery and clock.
-Use this to have nice, clean screenshots without those pesky empty batteries and notifications.
+	A utility library for making Google Play screenshots.
+It draws over your status bar, showing only a full battery icon and clock.
+Use it to get nice, clean screenshots without those pesky empty battery icons and notifications.

 	More info with code examples is available [here](https://github.com/emmaguy/clean-status-bar).